ecmnet/MAVGCL/README.md

   `uv4l --auto-video_nr --sched-rr --mem-lock --driver uvc --server-option '--port=8080'`

   Set video URL in `File->Preferences`: e.g. `http://127.0.0.1:8080/stream/video.mjpeg`

+  or

+  run [MAVSlam vision]( https://github.com/ecmnet/MAVSlam) based on Intel® RealSense™ R200 on your companion and point video to port 8080 of your companion.

+  ​

 **How to deploy on OSX:**